CEE corridor into the US

 CEE operators going US either inherit a DACH parent's already-rebuilt frame, which works, or they go direct, where the gap is exposed immediately.
 The CEE register typically inherits a German or Austrian frame layered onto a younger commercial culture with less institutional US procurement experience.
 American buyers filter on category anchor, outcome claim, US peer set, and past-performance evidence.
 CEE materials tend to lead with manufacturing capability and certifications and to omit the US category anchor, the US outcome, and the US peer-set evidence.

 It depends on the structure already in place.
-CEE operators inside a DACH parent's group structure can often route the US-facing surface through a parent that has already been to the US and has the frame corrected.
-CEE-direct operators face the same register-correction work that DACH operators faced before they corrected, with the additional layer of weaker US-customer past-performance evidence and weaker US peer-set anchoring.
+CEE operators inside a DACH parent's group structure can often route the US website, deck, and sales material through a parent that has already been to the US and has the frame corrected.
+CEE-direct operators face the same market-facing correction work that DACH operators faced before they corrected, with the additional layer of weaker US-customer past-performance evidence and weaker US peer-set anchoring.
 Both paths are workable.
 The shape of the engagement adjusts to the structure.

 No. US entity formation, E-2 and L-1 visa work, customs and tariff classification, double-tax-treaty analysis, and banking introductions sit with the operator's own counsel.
-The firm designs US marketing architecture inside the legal and tax structure counsel has already established.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 CEE manufacturing inside the automotive, electronics, and machining ecosystems, CEE IT services and software, CEE industrials and shipbuilding, CEE biotech and medtech, Romanian agri-tech and food processing, and CEE family-office-backed portfolios.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Tell us what the US is doing to your pipeline.